Posted on January 1, 2012

 - Require any permit or license for the carrying of concealed firearms.

-In 2009, Vermont had the 16th lowest number of gun deaths per capita among the states.
-Yet even this relatively low ranking means that, in that year, 60 people died from firearm-related injuries in Vermont.
+In 2010, Vermont had the 22nd lowest number of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns, Vermont had the 16th highest rate of crime gun exports among the states in 2009– meaning that crime guns originally sold in Vermont were recovered after being used in crimes in other states at the 16th highest rate among the states.

 Vermont Firearms Laws

 For details about specific firearms laws in Vermont, choose a topic below, or see all of the firearms laws in this state.